-When you request a short sale, deed-in-lieu, or pretty much any other modification to your home mortgage, you’ll have to submit a financial hardship letter.
+When you request a short sale, replacement deed, or any other modification to your home mortgage, you must submit a letter of financial distress.

-A hardship letter can make or break your chances of getting the bank to agree to a loan modiifcation or short sale, so you’ll want to make sure you avoid some of the common mistakes homeowners make when writing this letter.
+A letter of adversity can make or break your chances of getting the bank to approve a loan modification or Jenis Deposito Mandiri, so you’ll want to make sure you avoid some of the common mistakes homeowners make when writing this letter.

 Mistake #1: Tone and Presentation

 When writing a hardship letter, many people think they are supposed to go on and on about their hardships.
 You do, indeed, need to convey your hardships, but this is still a business letter and needs to be professionally expressed and formatted.